The project

 PASS

-Reusing HTTP handlers gave a slight performance boost compared to making a new handler for each request.
+Reusing HTTP handlers gave a solid performance boost compared to making a new handler for each request.

 Conclusion